GIFRN/Rational-Probabilistic-Beliefs/README.md

 ## Dataset

-Include the 'Rational Probabilistic Beliefs' dataset in the `Datasets` folder.
+Includes the 'Rational Probabilistic Beliefs' dataset in the `Datasets` folder.